Bates Motel (TV series): Critical response

 The first season received positive reviews from critics.
-On Metacritic, the season holds a score of 66 out of 100, based on 34 critics, indicating "generally favorable reviews".
-On the review aggregator Rotten Tomatoes, the season has an 84% "certified fresh" rating with an average score of 7.11/10, based on 43 reviews.
+On Metacritic, the season holds a score of 66 out of 100, based on 34 critics.
+On the review aggregator Rotten Tomatoes, the season has an 84% rating with an average score of 7.11/10, based on 43 reviews.
 The site's critical consensus reads, "Bates Motel utilizes mind manipulation and suspenseful fear tactics, on top of consistently sharp character work and wonderfully uncomfortable familial relationships".

 The second season also received positive reviews from critics.
-On Metacritic the season had a score of 67 out of 100, based on 11 critics, indicating "generally favorable reviews".
-On Rotten Tomatoes, the season has a 90% "certified fresh" rating with an average score of 8.02/10, based on 21 reviews.
+On Metacritic the season had a score of 67 out of 100, based on 11 critics.
+On Rotten Tomatoes, the season has a 90% rating with an average score of 8.02/10, based on 21 reviews.
 The site's consensus reads, "Bates Motel reinvents a classic thriller with believable performances and distinguished writing".

-The third season of Bates Motel received a score of 72 out of 100 on Metacritic, indicating "generally favorable reviews".
+The third season of Bates Motel received a score of 72 out of 100 on Metacritic.
 Rotten Tomatoes reported a 95% rating from 21 reviews.
 The site's consensus reads, "Bates Motel further blurs lines around TV's creepiest taboo mother/son relationship, uncomfortably darkening its already fascinating tone".

 The fourth season of Bates Motel was met with critical acclaim.
 Rotten Tomatoes reported a 100% positive rating from 17 reviews.
 The site's consensus reads, "Bates Motel fulfills its menacing potential in a fourth season that confidently careens toward the mother-son duo's ghastly destiny".
 Alan Sepinwall of Uproxx considered Bates Motel to have only become a good series midway through season four due to obtaining a better narrative purpose and "tragic grandeur" with the season's latter episodes.

-The fifth and final season of Bates Motel received a score of 81 out of 100 on Metacritic, indicating "universal acclaim".
+The fifth and final season of Bates Motel received a score of 81 out of 100 on Metacritic.
 Rotten Tomatoes reported a 100% rating from 21 reviews.
 The site's consensus reads, "Bates Motels final season brings the franchise full circle, with a satisfyingly creepy conclusion to the trials and tribulations of Norman Bates".